gvwilson/fiction/iffy/index.md

 Iffy's mouth snapped shut.
 Thumb, middle finger, first finger, middle finger…
-She missed a step as she recognized the handcode resistance fighters had used to hide their words from surveillance during the robot wars, and that children now used to keep secrets from adults.
+She missed a step as she recognized the handcode that resistance fighters had used to hide their words from surveillance during the robot wars, and that children now used to keep secrets from adults.
 Little finger and fourth finger together, middle finger, middle and fourth…